varnerlab/CHEME-4800-5800-Labs-AY-2024/week-8/Lab-8d/README.md

 * This script will generate a plot of each mode's cumulative contribution.
 Guestimate the modes needed to capture 80% of the market matrix.

 ## Task 3: Generate the SVD frames of the market matrix
-__Duration 10 minuntes__: Enter the approximte number of modes required to capture 80% of the `market_matrix` in the `my_frame_cutoff ` variable.
+__Duration 10 minutes__: Enter the approximate modes required to capture 80% of the `market_matrix` in the `my_frame_cutoff ` variable.
 Run the `runme_task_3.jl` to generate the SVD frames of the market matrix.
 This script will create a plot of the cumulative contribution of each mode and will save an image of the SVD `market_matrix` frames to the `frames` directory.

 Colors:
 * White: down days
 * Black: up days
-* Gray: some days in between
+* Gray: in between